siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/0-pillar-comprehensive-guide-essential-topics-for-the-modern-cybersecurity-expert.md

 ---

 In today's rapidly evolving digital landscape, the role of a cybersecurity expert has never been more crucial.
 As cyber threats become increasingly sophisticated, it's essential for professionals in this field to maintain a broad and deep understanding of various topics.
-This blog post aims to provide a detailed and categorized list of subjects that every cybersecurity expert should be well-versed in.
+This article aims to provide a detailed and categorized list of subjects that every cybersecurity expert should be well-versed in.

 {{< youtube pvLesnmGvDU >}}